-Welcome to the website of Mediation Forum-Ireland (MFI) from the originator - Paulyn Marrinan Quinn, S.C.
+Welcome to Mediation Forum-Ireland (MFI) from the founder - Paulyn Marrinan Quinn.

-These Rules were introduced following provisional recommendations from the Law Reform Commission (LRC) in its Consultation Paper on alternative dispute resulution processes (ADRs).
+These Rules were introduced following provisional recommendations from the Law Reform Commission (LRC) in its Consultation Paper on Alternative Dispute Resolution processes (ADRs).
 The Rules provide for a mechanism quite similar to the type used in the Commercial Court.
 The new provisions specify that the refusal or failure, without good reason, of a party to participate in mediation or conciliation may be taken into account by the Court when awarding costs.

 More recently, there has been some debate and discussion , at the Draft Heads of Bill stage, in relation to proposed Mediation legislation.
 We welcome further debate and comment on the proposed measures as set out in the Draft Heads of Bill.

-Paulyn Marrinan Quinn SC, Mediator, Founder Conflict and Dispute Resolution Studies, Convenor Mediation Forum - Ireland
+Paulyn Marrinan Quinn SC, Mediator, Founder Conflict and Dispute Resolution Studies, Convener Mediation Forum - Ireland

-As a former member of the Bar Council of Ireland's ADR and Arbitration Committee, she has directed a series of bespoke Accredited Mediation training programmes for members of the Irish Bar, the Westrern Bar of England and Wales , the Faculty of Advocates in Scotland and has been guest trainer on ADR professional development training courses at home - such as Guest Trainer with CPD Seminars - cpdseminars.ie.
+As a former member of the Bar Council of Ireland's ADR and Arbitration Committee, she has directed a series of bespoke Accredited Mediation training programmes for members of the Irish Bar, the Western Bar of England and Wales , the Faculty of Advocates in Scotland and has been guest trainer on ADR professional development training courses at home and overseas.

 Among the professional groups she has trained are the Western Circuit of the Bar of England and Wales and the Faculty of Advocates in Scotland.